 The Education Department will evaluate previous education and training that may be applicable to an educational program.
 If the education and/or training meet the standards for transfer of credit, the program may be shortened and the tuition reduced accordingly.
-Students who request credit for previous education and training are required to provide the school with an official transcript from the educational institution providing the training.
+Students who request credit for previous education and training are required to provide the school with an official transcript from the educational institution providing the training prior to beginning training at Bryman Institute.

-Administrative Policies Grading
+Administrative Policies

+Grading

 The progress and quality of students' work is measured by a system of letter grades and grade percentages.
-The meaning of each grade and its equivalent percentage is as follows:
+The meaning of each grade and its equivalent point value is as follows: